ThomasSarlin/Papertrail-Multi-Output-Log-Aggregator-Webhook/README.md

 SMTP_EMAIL_ADDRESS=
 SMTP_TARGET_EMAIL_ADRESS=
 ```
-All variables are required for the email initialization of the email service.
+All variables are required for the initialization of the email service.

 ## Step 3: Launch application
 To start the application run